-Anticipating the disaster that lies ahead for the National Bourgeois Road, Fanon calls for a National Liberation Struggle that will radically transform the class structure in a transition to a democratic, participatory socialism, propelled forward by an organic fusion of dissident intellectuals fleeing the city, and a volcanic peasantry erupting in collective violence against land dispossession.

-It is understandable that the meeting between these militants with the police on their track and these mettlesome masses of people, who are rebels by instinct, can produce an explosive mixture of unusual potentiality (1963[1961]:127).

-Although Fanon saw the African peasantry as a revolutionary class, he adopted a more orthodox Marxist vision of the Western world, where the working class is the revolutionary class, subject to bourgeois hegemony, and the peasantry is an "objectively reactionary class" (1963[1961]: 111).
-Fanon had a Marxist analysis as to why the peasantry in colonial countries is revolutionary - because it has been denied access to land, their essential means of production, which also forms the peasantry into a collective.
-Fanon understood revolutionary action in the "Third World" to be based on exclusion or dispossession, rather than the revolutionary formations in the West that Marx portrayed as based on inclusion or exploitation.11
+Anticipating the disaster that lies ahead for the national bourgeois road, Fanon calls for a national liberation struggle that will radically transform the class structure in a transition to a democratic, participatory socialism, propelled forward by an organic fusion of dissident intellectuals fleeing the city and a volcanic peasantry erupting in collective violence against land dispossession.
+"It is understandable that the meeting between these militants with the police on their track and these mettlesome masses of people, who are rebels by instinct, can produce an explosive mixture of unusual potentiality" (1963 [1961]: 127).
+Although Fanon saw the African peasantry as a revolutionary class, he adopted a more orthodox Marxist vision of the Western world, where the working class is the revolutionary class, subject to bourgeois hegemony, and the peasantry is an "objectively reactionary class" (111).
+Fanon offered a Marxist analysis to explain why the peasantry in colonial countries is revolutionary-it is because it has been denied access to land, the peasants' essential means of production, which also forms them into a collective.
+Fanon understood revolutionary action in the "Third World" to be based on exclusion or dispossession, unlike the revolutionary formations in the West, which Marx portrayed as based on inclusion or exploitation.
+10